parthkumbhar26/Electric-Powered-Tar-Melting-Machine/README.md

 - The machine utilizes a dual-heating system:

-- Bottom induction heater for primary rapid heating
+- Bottom induction heater for secondary rapid heating

-- Side nichrome heating coil for controlled secondary heating
+- top-mounted nichrome heating coil for controlled primary heating

 The assembly is supported by glass-wool insulation, a durable plywood exterior, and an MS melting chamber that ensures thermal and structural stability.
 Testing shows a major improvement: melting time drops from 96 minutes (traditional) to 22 minutes (electric), demonstrating clear gains in efficiency, control, and usability.